-- Per the CDC,10 priority for testing goes to 1) hospitalized patients with signs/symptoms compatible with COVID-19, 2) vulnerable patient populations (older adults, immunocompromised state, chronic medical conditions (e.g., HTN, DM, CKD, lung, heart disease), 3) HCP who had close contact with a COVID19 suspect or positive patient within 14 days of symptom onset (close contact= being within 6 feet for a prolonged period of time or direct contact with secretions of COVID-19 case, while not using recommended PPE). - Methods for sample collection: nasopharyngeal (NP) swab, tracheal aspirate/BAL (intubated patients, but increases exposure risk), sputum (induction not recommended).11 At this point, HFH only tests via NP swabs. - rRT-PCR: Almost all diagnostic testing for CoV-2 is done using rRT-PCR.
+- Per the CDC,16 priority for testing goes to 1) hospitalized patients with signs/symptoms compatible with COVID-19, 2) vulnerable patient populations (older adults, immunocompromised state, chronic medical conditions (e.g., HTN, DM, CKD, lung, heart disease), 3) HCP who had close contact with a COVID19 suspect or positive patient within 14 days of symptom onset (close contact= being within 6 feet for a prolonged period of time or direct contact with secretions of COVID-19 case, while not using recommended PPE). - Methods for sample collection: nasopharyngeal (NP) swab, tracheal aspirate/BAL (intubated patients, but increases exposure risk), sputum (induction not recommended).17 At this point, HFH only tests via NP swabs. - rRT-PCR: Almost all diagnostic testing for CoV-2 is • done using rRT-PCR.
 In the US, testing is performed by the CDC, hospital and public health laboratories.
-Turnaround time varies, continues to take up to 4-5 days due to the low availability of reagents/batching/prioritization.
-On March 21st, the FDA approved a point-of-care (POC) test by Cepheid with a turnaround time of 45 minutes, which should be commercially available at the end of March.12 - Serology: IgM and IgG provide information about the immune response of the host to the virus antigens.
-In

-- one study, antibodies were detected in all patients 5 days after symptom onset.
+Turnaround time varies, continues to take up to 4-5 davs due to the low availabilitv of reagents/batching/prioritization.
+On March 21st, the FDA approved a point-of-care (POC) test by Cepheid with a turnaround time of 45 minutes, which should be commercially available at the end of March.18 Abbott has been granted emergency use authorization by the FDA for its POC test that will detect CoV-2 in "as little as 5 min" and "negative results in 13 min", making it the fastest POC test for the virus at this stage.
+The company claims they will produce 5 million tests per month.19 - Serology: IgM and IgG provide information about the immune response of the host to the virus antigens.
+In one study, antibodies were detected in all patients 5 days after symptom onset.
 Faster to get results, but less accurate than PCR. - Immunoassays: monoclonal antibody tests that detect viral antigens such as the nucleocapsid (N) protein, spike protein of the virus or multiple antigens.
-Faster results (20-60 min) but longer to develop and less accurate than PCR.13 - FDA has not approved at-home test kits and warns the public against the marketing of fraudulent COVID-19 test kits.14 - To date, there is no reliable data on the false positive and false negative rates of the various testing methods. - A South Korea hospital launched a phone-booth-style CoV-2 testing- a row of 4 negative-pressure, single-occupancy plastic booths under a tent outside the hospital.
+Faster results (20-60 min) but longer to develop and less accurate than PCR.20

+- FDA has not approved at-home test kits and warns the public against the marketing of fraudulent COVID-19 test kits.21 - To date, there is no reliable data on the false positive and false negative rates of the various testing methods. - A South Korea hospital launched a phone-booth-style CoV-2 testing- a row of 4 negative-pressure, single-occupancy plastic booths under a tent outside the hospital.
 The patient gets inside the booth and a consultation takes place with a HCP who, from outside of the booth, can obtain samples via arm-length rubber gloves built into the plastic panel.
-Process takes about 7 min to complete and the booth is easy to disinfect.15
+Process takes about 7 min to complete and the booth is easy to disinfect.22 - NEW!
+Kinsa Health smart thermometers are able to track fever across the US via a web-based app.
+Although it cannot discriminate fever from different etiologies, it can identify new clusters of fever, track fever curve and gauge the response to implemented measures such as social distancing.
+It was first created to track the spread of the flu and a million thermometers have been sold since the inception of the company.23